 YTAA – EU Mies Award

-The Young Talent Architecture Award (YTAA) is organized by the Fundació Mies van der Rohe with the support of Creative Europe as an extension of the European Union Prize for Contemporary Architecture – Mies van der Rohe Award.
+The Young Talent Architecture Award (YTAA) is organised by the Fundació Mies van der Rohe with the support of Creative Europe as an extension of the European Union Prize for Contemporary Architecture – Mies van der Rohe Award.
 It is organised in partnership with the European Association for Architectural Education (EAAE) and the Architects’ Council of Europe (ACE-CAE); and World Architects as a founding partner; the European Cultural Centre as a partner in Venice; sponsored by Jung and Jansen; and with the support of USM.

 By bringing together the most talented graduated architects and the best architecture firms and institutions, the Winners of the YTAA will have the chance to find comprehensive strategies enhancing synergies and complementarities with the firms and institutions of their interest.

 What is it about?

 The YTAA aims to support the talent of recently graduated Architects, Urban Planners and Landscape Architects, who will be responsible for transforming our environment in the future.
 YTAA has emerged from an interest the initial stages of these students’ development and a desire to support their talent as they enter into the professional world.

 Who & How?

 Schools will nominate Graduation Projects that will participate in each edition of the YTAA through an internal selection process.

 The Winners will be chosen by an international Jury from among the Finalists, and a group of Shortlisted Works will also be selected in order to illustrate different ways of working, designing and communicating.